byuflowlab/415gps/README.md

 ```
 You will need to replace '/dev/ttyUSB0' with the path to your port.

 When called, the script gpslog.py will record data into a time-stamped csv file.
 Data is output only if the gps has a satellite fix.
+You can stop the script by typing CTRL+C.

 An example csv output file can be found in the example_output directory.
 The time entry in the CSV file corresponds to the time since the script was started.
 I used http://www.hamstermap.com to plot the coordinates.